What is the Roma Pass? Is it worth getting one?

-When you purchase the pass, which costs 36 Euros, you get two free visits to the museums and archeological sites on their list, plus unlimited use of buses and the metro (in town.)
+When you purchase the pass, which costs 52€, you get two free visits to the museums and archeological sites on their list, plus unlimited use of buses and the metro (in town.)

 The pass also comes with a great fold-out map of Rome, that encompasses even the outer lying areas and many archeological sites you may wish to visit.

 Now you have to decide if you will get the benefits of it during these three days.

-Will you visit at least one other museum or monument in Rome on this list, in the 3 days?
-They are all discounted with the Roma Pass, so if you have a very intense schedule of museum/monument visiting, then you might get more than your money's worth out of the Roma Pass.
+They are all discounted with the pass, so if you have a very intense schedule of museum/monument visiting, then you might get your money's worth out of the Roma Pass.

 Remember, you also get, included in the pass, unlimited Metro/bus use.

 So, will you use nearly 14 Euros of bus/metro rides?
-A one-way bus/metro ticket costs 1.50€, so you'd need to take at least 7 rides in 3 days for it to be worthwhile for that purpose.
+A one-way bus/metro ticket costs 1.50€, so you'd need to take at least 10 rides in 3 days for it to be worthwhile for that purpose.

 If you are staying near Termini station or in Trastevere, or near the Vatican, and need to take the metro to get into the center, or, if you have any walking issues and plan to use public transportation a lot, then maybe you will get this use out of it.